mrc-ide/wodin/config-static/README.md

 We would like researchers to be able to build a site without a server and publish a static site somewhere like github pages.
 This will be to build interactive research papers/articles that allow policy makers to better understand a given model.
 Since the model will be static we can remove both the `express` backend, `redis` and `odin.api`.

+Static wodin sites will allow the user to update parameters and re-run the model, fit data, run sensitivity and download data.
+They do not support updating model code or saving sessions.

 ## Run/Development

 An example of the config a user needs to design is in this folder.
 To convert this example into a site run: